shiningflint/acbw_admin_rails/README.md

 Next To Do:

-* Authentication on posts (post title, post content, date, and category must not be empty)
+* Scope Post & Category controller under admin
+* Add post slug and do auto generate